FreelanceMY Logo

 SOCSO (administered by PERKESO) provides invalidity, disability, and employment injury protection.
 It protects you if you cannot work.
 The employer contribution rate is 1.75% of the monthly salary, capped at RM 6,000.

-For an individual with RM 4,000 salary, that's RM 70 monthly.
-The Employment Insurance System (EIS) also operates at 0.2% employer contribution and 0.2% employee contribution on the same RM 6,000 ceiling.
+For an individual with an RM 4,000 salary, that's RM 70 per month.
+The Employment Insurance System (EIS) also operates with a 0.2% employer contribution and a 0.2% employee contribution, with the same RM 6,000 ceiling.

-Together, SOCSO and EIS cost your employer about RM 78 monthly but provide genuine income replacement if injury strikes.
+Together, SOCSO and EIS cost your employer about RM 78 per month but provide genuine income replacement if an injury occurs.

 Freelancers must fund these protections personally.